 If you decide not to attend court, WorkSafe can let you know what happens.

-Victims and persons adversely affected by crime policy
+Policy for victims and persons adversely affected by crime

 What to expect after a work-related death